Skip to content

 Set the value and notify all observers if the value changed.

-This method updates the observable's value and triggers change notifications to all registered observers.
-The update only occurs if the new value is different from the current value (using != comparison).
+This method updates the observable's wrapped value and triggers change notifications to all registered observers.
+The update only occurs if the new value differs from the current value (using != comparison).
+If the value hasn't changed, observers are not notified—that avoids unnecessary re-computations.

 Parameters: